pikelang/Roxen/server/tools/cacti/README.txt

 REQUIREMENTS
 ------------

-  The templates was created and tested on cacti version 0.8.7e.
+  The templates were created and tested on cacti version 0.8.7e.
 The templates might be compatible with earlier versions.
 Cacti can be downloaded from: